Hercules5952/college-demo/README.md

 # college-demo
-This is my first GitHub repo
+This is my first GitHub repo || Author - Me